Lyme disease is not only evolving, but increasing dramatically in the United States. Especially in the Northeast.

 Lyme-infected ticks transmit Lyme and a host of co-infections that keep patients chronically ill long after initial treatments.
 Drugs used for Lyme are not as effective for co-infections long-term.
 We test and treat Lyme and co-infections.
 Ozone Therapy is a safe and effective treatment for Lyme and co-infections.
 Let's discuss which Lyme test is the best test for you.
 You have testing choices and treatment options.
 We have specialized medicines from Germany for Lyme disease and co-infections.

 If you have been bitten by a tick and/or believe you may have Lyme disease we can offer free screening for Lyme disease if you have insurance.
 Lyme screenings can typically run you several hundred dollars.
-If you have insurance, please call us to find out if you are eligible for a full Lyme panel of blood labs.
+If you have insurance, please call us to find out if you are eligible for a full Lyme panel of blood labs covered by insurance.

 Arvikar SL, Crowley JT, Sulka KB, et al. Autoimmune arthritides, rheumatoid arthritis, psoriatic arthritis, or peripheral spondyloarthritis following Lyme disease.
 Arthritis & Rheumatology.
 2017; 69:194-202.
 Steere AC, Strie F, Wormser GP, et al. Primer: Lyme borreliosis.
 Nat Rev Dis Primers.
 2016;2:1-18.